SIGN UP TO OUR NEWS!

 Day 0: Arrival day

-Meet your guides, assemble your bikes and have a welcome briefing and great dinner in the peaceful setting of our hotel.
+Meet your guides, assemble your bikes and have a welcome briefing and great dinner in the peaceful setting of your hotel.

 Day 1: Day Ride from Potes

-The Puerto de Piedrasluengas (1355m) is a great introduction to the Picos.
-It starts off ‘relatively’ kindly but does have a few cheeky sections in the middle.
-As you climb up, you eventually emerge from the trees to be treated with a great view from the Mirador (view point) overlooking the Picos to the east and the plains to the south.
+The Puerto de Piedrasluengas (1355m) is a great introduction to cycling in the Picos.
+It starts relatively gently but does have a few cheeky sections in the middle.
+As you climb, you eventually emerge from the trees to be treated with a stunning vista from the summit viewpoint, which overlooks the Picos to the east and the plains to the south.

-From here you head back to Potes for lunch.
-The afternoon can be spent relaxing by the pool, visiting the historic town or cycling into the heart of the Picos De Europa National Park.
-The road to Fuente Dé (1105m) is well surfaced and takes you to a cable car station, where you could enjoy the breathtaking ride up 700m in just 4 minutes (make sure you turn Strava off!).
+From here you ride back to Potes for lunch.
+You can spend the afternoon relaxing by the pool, visiting the historic town, or cycling into the heart of the Picos de Europa National Park.
+The road to Fuente Dé (1105m) is well surfaced and takes you to a cable car station, where you can enjoy the 700m breathtaking ride up in just 4 minutes – make sure you turn off Strava!
 Alternatively, you can enjoy the amphitheatre of limestone cliffs from the comfort of a café.
-Being a ‘there and back’, it does not matter if you don’t get to the top, but the higher you get, the longer the descent!
+Being a ‘there and back’ ride, it doesn’t matter if you don’t get to the top, but the higher you get, the longer the descent!

 Classic route: 60km with 1100m ascent [ride profile]